frizatch/2DGeology_in_QGIS/README.md

 Happily, we're working mainly with sedimentary beds, so we can draw these uniform beds at angles going down based on our dip data which we've projected onto our profile!

+*Faults First*

+Look at where the fault lines have cut across.
+These can be major disruptions and getting a sense of their affect first is important.
+Let's look at the Maxwell fault.
+Our hint about what happened here is that we're seeing the Fountain formation twice on our geology map.

+*Dip Angles*

 ### Detailing

 ![horizontal flip dialog](images/FlipHorizontal_scaled.png)